Albin-Xavier/PZ-Improved-Komodo-Dragon/README.md

 ## License

-This project is licensed under **Creative Commons Attribution 4.0**.
+This project is licensed under the **Creative Commons Attribution 4.0 License**.

 See [LICENSE](LICENSE) for more information.